IBM/dbb-zappbuild/REPORT.md

 Concurrent development activies in separated isolated branches on the same source code, lead to the need to merge the code at some point in time.
 Git does an excellent job for this task and supports the developer for this task.

-While pessimistic locking is a common practise on the mainframe, developer will need to keep an eye on what is happening on the repository.
+While pessimistic locking is a common practise on the mainframe, developers will need to keep an eye on what is happening on the repository.

 The _Report potential conflicts_ feature can be activated to generate reports to document changes in the common code base configuration.